Bhubaneswar–Howrah Jan Shatabdi Express: Coaches

 The 12074 / 73 Bhubaneswar–Howrah Jan Shatabdi Express has 2 AC Chair Car, 13 Second Class seating & 2 EOG.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12074 Bhubaneswar–Howrah Jan Shatabdi Express covers the distance of 439 km in 6 hours 40 mins (65.85 km/hr) & in 6 hours 55 mins as 12073 Howrah–Bhubaneswar Jan Shatabdi Express (66.47 km/hr) this is the average speed and the maximum permissible speed of this train is 130 km/h between Kharagpur and Andul.
+The 12074 Bhubaneswar–Howrah Jan Shatabdi Express covers the distance of 439 km in 6 hours 40 mins (65.85 km/h) and in 6 hours 55 mins as 12073 Howrah–Bhubaneswar Jan Shatabdi Express (66.47 km/h) this is the average speed and the maximum permissible speed of this train is 130 km/h between Bhubaneswar and Andul.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Routeing

 The 12074 / 73 Bhubaneswar–Howrah Jan Shatabdi Express runs from Bhubaneswar via Cuttack, Balasore, Kharagpur Junction to Howrah Junction.
 When the train was extended up to Bhubaneswar the train did not use to go via Cuttack it had other route later on the train connected via Cuttack.